Study a language

 Learn more about Japanese Studies.

-Our Spanish Studies program combines the study of the language with Spanish and Latin American history and culture.
+Our Spanish Studies Program integrates language learning with the exploration of Spanish and Latin American history, culture, and society.

 Opportunities are available to spend time studying in Spain or Latin American countries as part of an exchange program.